 This is how comfortable a VPN connection can make you feel.

 But let’s see all the benefits you will enjoy by subscribing to one of the best VPN services.

-But if you think this example is too extreme and doesn’t have anything to do with you, think about what has happened with some Internet-connected toys.
-It was shocking to many parents to discover that Internet-connected toys pose a privacy risk since they collect data from kids.
-How this data will be used is not quite clear, but the idea alone is scary.
+But if you think this example is too extreme and doesn’t resonate with you, think about what has happened with some Internet-connected toys.
+It was shocking to many parents to discover that Internet-connected toys pose a privacy risk since they collect data from kids, including their movements.

 The point is quite straightforward: The very moment you access the web, you’re exposed to dangers like privacy violation, identity theft, online banking fraud, government surveillance, credit card fraud, and the list goes on.